newrelic-experimental/NewRelicReactNativeModule/README.md

 - From XCode, right-click the app project drop down in the workspace
   - select `Add files to ...`
-  - add the `./rnnewrelic` folder copied from the local workspace.
+  - add the `./rnnewrelic` folder copied from the local workspace

 - Update the app's `AppDelegate.m` file:
   - Ensure`APP_TOKEN` has been replaced with a valid New Relic application token when starting the agent